Winner announcement of VinFast Global Showroom Design Competition 2021

-HO CHI MINH CITY, Vietnam, April 24, 2021 /PRNewswire/ -- On April 23rd, 2021, Vietnam Design Association - Ho Chi Minh City (VDAS) and VinFast officially announced the results of VinFast Global Showroom Design Competition 2021 (VFDC 2021).
-Nine best VinFast showroom designs were honored at Times Square (USA) on April 22, 2021.
+HO CHI MINH CITY, Vietnam, April 24, 2021 /PRNewswire/ -- On April 23rd, 2021, Vietnam Design Association - Ho Chi Minh City (VDAS) and VinFast officially announced top 9 of VinFast Global Showroom Design Competition 2021 (VFDC 2021).
+Winning over 1000 entries from 90 countries, 9 best VinFast showroom designs were honored at Times Square (USA) on April 22nd, 2021.

+Ms. Thai Thanh Hai, CEO of VinFast said, "We are very happy that VFDC has attracted designers from all over the world, those who have a similarity with VinFast about the strong creativity and the desire to go boundless together, to create the best outcomes.
+That encourages VinFast to have more confidence on the way to win global customers' hearts."

-The entry of designer Vicky Daroca from the US successfully convinced the panel of judges by a very distinctive design concept, and a vivid and exquisite presentation of VinFast's "Boundless Together" spirit.
+Winning over 1000 entries, the entry of designer Vicky Daroca from the US successfully impressed the panel of judges by not only a very distinctive design concept, but also a vivid and exquisite presentation of VinFast's "Boundless Together" spirit.

+"There are almost no boundaries in designer Vicky Daroca's work of VinFast showroom.
+Inspired by VinFast's logo, Vicky Daroca's approach clearly shows a strong state of freedom and consistency in creative interpretation.
+Such a spatial arrangement that brings contentment experiences to customers every time they visit "- said Mr. Patrick Fong, President of the Asia Pacific Design Awards.

+Mr.Tung Ching Yew, SODA's Managing Director, Vice President of Society of Interior Designers Singapore, stated: "Designing is a global language.
+We do feel the distinctiveness, the uniqueness in designers' creativity.
+They really impressed us by the immaculateness, devotion, and enthusiasm imbued in their entries.
+VFDC 2021 is one of very few showroom design competitions that have such quality entries!"

 As for globally connecting people, growing talents, and honoring VinFast's intelligence, nine best VinFast showroom designs were honored at Times Square (New York, USA) on April 22 - on the occasion of Earth Day.
 As earlier pledged by VinFast, the best contestants will have the opportunity to cooperate with the company in its global projects and programs in 2021.